 Choroidal Neovascular Membranes Diagnosis

-To diagnose CNVM, your ophthalmologist will take special photographs of your eye.
+To diagnose choroidal neovascular membranes (CNVM), your ophthalmologist will take special photographs of your eye.
 They take these images using fluorescein angiography (FA) and optical coherence tomography (OCT).

 During FA, a fluorescein dye is injected into a vein in your arm.
 The dye travels throughout the body, including your eyes.
 FA captures images of your retinal blood vessels as the dye passes through them.
 The dye highlights abnormal areas, showing your doctor whether you have choroidal neovascular membranes.